 Petitioners usually wait an additional four to five months post-hearing for decisions.
 One million hearings are waiting to be heard.
 Many believe the system is broken.

 In 2012, steps were made to hear appeals in a timelier manner by capping the number of cases judges would hear.
 However, many judges, feeling the pressure, approved more cases because they were less time consuming than denials.
 Then, the program cost spiked.

 A solution does not seem apparent.
 Last year, the House Oversight and Government Reform committee made allegations stating that judges were approving too many cases and costing taxpayers billions of dollars.
 According to the committee, four judges cost taxpayers $11 billion.

 Other judges were alleged to not approve cases fast enough and risked disciplinary measures because they took too much time poring over cases before reaching decisions.

 Meanwhile, many Americans await hearings and hope for the best, trying to stay out of poverty and not become burdens to their families.

-If your claim for disability benefits has been denied, an experienced Social Security disability benefits lawyer in Phoenix can help you appeal the claim and get the benefits you need.
+If your claim for disability benefits has been denied, a Phoenix Social Security disability benefits lawyer can help you appeal the claim and get the benefits you need.
 Contact Phillips Disability to schedule your free case evaluation.